CodeSolutions2/.github/profile/README.md

       - *(in progress: RAG workflow with vector database usage)*
 8. [library_to_run_GitHub_Actions](https://github.com/CodeSolutions2/library_to_run_GitHub_Actions), [npm link](https://www.npmjs.com/package/library_to_run_github_actions): FrontEnd JavaScript library that can trigger BackEnd processes with GitHub Actions or perform FrontEnd GitHub REST API requests.
       - [Library usage example](https://medium.com/towardsdev/a-way-to-run-github-actions-from-the-frontend-3e07fe3388f7): Sending data between two repositories using the GitHub Repository Dispatch functionality
-9. [library_window_crypto_subtle](https://github.com/CodeSolutions2/frontend_backend_message_passing_central_repository_v1): A JavaScript library that performs encrypted CRUD functions for a repository.
-Encrypt, store, and decrypt text in one GitHub repository (frontend_backend_message_passing_central_repository_v1) from any GitHub repository; one could even use this library to make a repository into a vector storage.
+9. [library_encryption_class](https://github.com/CodeSolutions2/library_encryption_class): A JavaScript library that performs encrypted CRUD functions for a repository.
+Encrypt, store, and decrypt text in one GitHub repository (library_encryption_class) from any GitHub repository; one could even use this library to make a repository into a vector storage.
       - [Library usage example](https://medium.com/towardsdev/how-to-make-an-encrypted-crud-file-database-on-github-79c8ede13f13): RepoA and RepoB are setup such that RepoB encrypts data and RepoA GETs encrypted data for FrontEnd processes
 10. [Audio processing in the browser](https://github.com/CodeSolutions2/audio_processing): Time, frequency, and time-frequency (spectrogram) processing with Tensorflow.js and/or JavaScript
 11. [Video/Audio file creation and modification](https://github.com/CodeSolutions2/video_audio_processing): A. video screen recording, B. audio recording, C. video/audio file modification